-Healthcare remains one of Australia's fastest-growing employment sectors.
-Award-backed salaries provide a floor, but experienced nurses, allied health professionals, and medical specialists can command significantly above-award remuneration — particularly in private hospitals, rural/remote settings, and specialist practices.
-The ongoing national nursing shortage continues to push wages upward in 2026.
+Healthcare is one of Australia's biggest and fastest-growing employers.
+Award rates set the floor, but experienced nurses, allied health workers, and specialists regularly earn well above award, especially in private hospitals, rural or remote areas, and specialist practices.
+The national nursing shortage is still pushing wages up in 2026.

 Figures are base salary ranges in AUD for the Sydney / national market.
 See city comparison below for regional adjustments.